| 1.3 Introduction to Macromolecules |

 Summary

-Biological macromolecules are polymers assembled from monomer subunits through dehydration synthesis, a reaction that removes water and forms a covalent bond between adjacent monomers.
+Biological macromolecules are polymers assembled from monomer subunits through dehydration synthesis (also called a condensation reaction), a reaction that removes a water molecule and forms a covalent bond between adjacent monomers.
 Repeating this reaction many times — polymerization — produces the large molecules cells need for structure, energy storage, and information.

 Together, these two reactions form a reversible system that cells use to build up and break down macromolecules as needed.